There are lots of ways to get involved at ALTA42. Please consider the following options!

 National Endowment for the Arts "Office Hours"

 A member of the National Endowment for the Arts Literary Arts team will be available to provide one-on-one guidance to NEA Translation Fellow applicants.
 Come with questions, either about the program in general or about a specific project.
-All slots are now full, thank you to all of those who signed up!
+All slots are now full, thank you to everyone who signed up!

 Authors Guild "Office Hours"